Skip to content

 · At least 85% of residents should be up to date on HOA dues

-· The VA can deny a condo project or suspend the approval process based on “deviations from VA requirements.”
+· The VA can deny a condo project or suspend approval based on “deviations from VA requirements.”

-3% Down financing for condos up (up to conforming loan limits) are an alternative to FHA financing, but guidelines (debt ratios and credit standards) are much stricter.
+3% Down financing for condos up (up to conforming loan limits) is an alternative to FHA financing, but guidelines (debt ratios and credit standards) are much stricter.

-For “High Balance” loans, the minimum down payment is 5%.
+The minimum down payment for “High Balance” loans is 5%.

 11. HOA Dues.
-Throughout most SoCal, HOA fees have been rising.
+Throughout most of SoCal, HOA fees have been rising.

-Higher HOA fees make it harder (and less desirable) for buyers to qualify.
+Higher HOA fees make it more complicated (and less desirable) for buyers to qualify.

-Deferred building maintenance, rising insurance requirements, and increased property and casualty premiums have caused many HOAs fees to grow, often annually.
+Deferred building maintenance, rising insurance requirements, and increased property and casualty premiums have caused many HOA fees to grow annually.

 Many HOAs have “special assessments” (for 15 years), effectively doubling monthly fees.